bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+    Responsive sites and adaptive sites are the same in that they both change appearance based on the browser environment they are being viewed on (the most common thing: the browser's width).

+    Responsive websites respond to the size of the browser at any given point.
+No matter what the browser width may be, the site adjusts its layout (and perhaps functionality) in a way that is optimized to the screen.

 2. Describe what it means to be mobile first vs desktop first.
+    Mobile first means you build the mobile verson of the website out first and then advance.
+When you are desktop first, you build the desktop first and then work towards the mobile.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+    Makes it so that our math can be easy based on px and we can have it equal 1rem=10px.

 4. How would you describe preprocessing to someone new to CSS?
+    Preprocessing is shorthand for CSS.
+It makes writing the base CSS code that much easier.
+    A preprocessing "smart" machine essentially runs behind you as you work and when you put in the short hand it gives the full length.
+    (ex. dr seuss machine)

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+    My favorite part is the ability to nest and make the CSS lineup to the HTML.
+I am semi-OCD about organizational things so having this order is key.

+    The concept that gave me the most trouble is the parametric media queries due to the advancement and all of the "extra" (variables) to it can be tricky.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.